-Two members of Council were on vacation and were not at the meeting.
+Two members of the Council were on vacation and were not at the meeting.
 Riddle is now interim Village Administrator and police chief.
 He will handle both positions until a new Village Administrator can be found.
 Put-in-Bay Police Chief Riddle is also on a six-month probationary period through the summer season.

 In other Village Council news, there are two applications for business licenses of interest.
-One is for a Put-in-Bay doctor who has a condo at Banyan Cove who wants to make house calls on the island.
-The other is for a company who wants to operate a quadricycle/party bike on the island.
+One is for a Put-in-Bay doctor who has a condo at Banyan Cove and wants to make house calls on the island.
+The other is for a company that wants to operate a quadricycle/party bike on the island.
 The promoter says the multi-passenger pedaled bikes are commonly used by corporations for team building or retreat activities, wedding parties, birthday parties, family reunions, exercise groups, sightseers, etc.

-Council is also looking into what might be done with the Frederick property on Erie St. which was recently purchased.
+Council is also looking into what might be done with the Frederick property on Erie St., which was recently purchased.
 Plans call

 for Put-in-Bay employee housing and parking